 Exercise Your Dog

-It is essential to give your pet plenty of exercise to produce their natural antibodies.
+Giving your pet plenty of exercise is essential to produce their natural antibodies.
 When a dog gets exercise, it releases endorphins which create an anti-inflammatory effect, meaning there will be less chance for infection or other health concerns.

 Don’t Over Pet Your Dog